Eric de Maré

 Eric de Maré (1910 – 2002) was a British photographer and author, described as one of the greatest British architectural photographers.

 Biography

-Eric de Maré was born in London on the 10 September 1910, the second son of Swedish parents, Bror Edward August de Maré (a timber broker) and his wife Ellen Ingrid (née Tellander).
+Eric Samuel de Maré was born in London on the 10 September 1910, the second son of Swedish parents, Bror Edward August de Maré (a timber broker) and his wife Ellen Ingrid (née Tellander).
 His younger brother was the psychotherapist Patrick de Maré.
 He was educated at St Paul's School in London before becoming a student of the Architectural Association in 1928.
 Following graduation in 1933, he went to Scandinavia to travel and work.
 A number of his later publications focus on Sweden.
 He was a supporter of the Social Credit movement.

-He married Marjorie Vanessa (née Vallance) in London in 1936.